 —that is to say, different harmonizations (some straightforward, some showy), some with the long-held “King” note, some with the short.
 For these, at least with the data available, the stemma branches would only meet at the hypothetical Ur-text [x].
 Over the years of using this assignment in class, I note that my students tend too readily to assume that this x marks the only meeting place for any of the sources.
 The fact that it is seldom so—that indeed these sources are connected by complicated webs—is only revealed by a minute study of the details.
 As Agassiz instructed, “Look at the fish.”

 |SOURCE: "Haemulon melanurum" from Wikimedia Commons|

 It is my contention that Agassiz’s scientific dictum should be the creed of any text critic: “Facts are stupid things until brought into connection with some general law.”
 A variant reading may be curious, but it is no more than that until it can be explained as part of a larger scheme.
 The critic’s task is not merely the mechanical listing of variants, but rather the creative connection of the dots to propose some pattern.
-And anyone can learn to do that, with time and patience—precious commodities in this day and time.
+And anyone can learn to do that, with time and patience—precious commodities these days.